Detailed guides to painful problems, treatments & more

 Regardless of whether Epsom salts baths might work, it’s important to understand that the words “detoxification” and “osmosis” — the ideas most commonly invoked to explain the point of Epsom salts baths — are hopelessly misleading and explain nothing.

-A poison is literally any harmful substance, and even something safe in typical doses becomes a poison in overdose (so you can be poisoned by either lots of water or a minuscule amount of lead).
+A poison is literally any harmful substance, and even something safe in typical doses becomes a poison in overdose — so you can be poisoned by either lots of water or a minuscule amount of lead.
 Toxins are technically poisons produced by living things, like venom or metabolic wastes, but informally the word is synonymous with poison.

 There’s a staggering variety of poisons and toxins, but the two major categories that most people imagine purging are pollutants and metabolic “wastes”:

 Metabolic “wastes” is a much murkier category, because most of them aren’t actually wastes at all.
 Cellular chemistry produces a lot of molecules, with many fates.
 Technically these are toxins because they are biologically produced and they would be harmful in abnormal concentrations… but they are normal products of biology, and so most of them are either safely excreted, or actually re-used and re-cycled.
 As in the rest of nature, not much in cellular chemistry is wasted.
 Lactic acid is the ultimate example: misunderstood for decades, even by many people who should know better, lactic acid is not a persistent waste product and you wouldn’t want to “flush” it or “suck” it out of your muscles even if you could.13 If the mythology and misconceptions about lactic acid are this bad, it’s unlikely that there’s some other metabolic waste that is a better candidate for something that is regularly poisoning us and needs to be purged.
+I review this topic in more detail in Why Drink Water After Massage?.

 Osmosis: not what most people think